rogisolorzano/microtest/README.md

 This is a work in progress.
 Mainly using it on side projects and adding to it as needed.
 I started this because I wanted to run my tests with `micropython` instead of `python` for more consistency with the environment where the code runs.
+I was also looking for something with better `uasyncio` support.